oschettler/fritz/Fritz.md

 In this construct, the branches don't fall through as they do in "C".
 Instead, if you want to have a branch fall through, you **continue** to the next branch.

-Conditions may also be used as expression.
+Conditions may also be used as expression (@todo).

     b: 5 if a = 5 else 7